Skip to content

 Daniel A. Bell

-Daniel A. Bell is dean of the school of public and social administration at Shandong University in Qingdao, China.
-This essay draws on his book (co-authored with Wang Pei) Just Hierarchy: Why Social Hierarchies Matter in China and the Rest of the World (Princeton University Press, 2020).
+Daniel A. Bell is dean of the school of political science and public administration at Shandong University in Qingdao.
+His latest book, coauthored with Wang Pei, is Just Hierarchy: Why Social Hierarchies Matter in China and the Rest of the World (Princeton, 2020).

 Articles by Daniel A. Bell